mxk/windows-secure-group-policy/README.md

 All settings are maintained in a single `PolicyRules` file that is applied using `LGPO.exe`.
 Security features that send data to Microsoft, such as SmartScreen, are disabled.
 Some settings are only effective on the Enterprise edition.

+The target Feature Update version is Windows 11 23H2.
+This prevents automatic updates to the next release before the policy is updated.

 ## Installation

 Run `install.cmd` as an Administrator and restart the computer.
 Some settings may only be effective if applied immediately after a clean install.